visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 following activities...

   * Answering a question or referring a user to documentation.
-  * Determining if the user's issue is known (e.g. an issue ticket already exists).
-  * Updating a known issue with new information from this user, perhaps re-prioritizing the issue or putting the issue ticket back into the UN-reviewed state for further discussion at a VisIt_ project meeting.
-  * Diagnosing the incident.
+  * Diagnosing the issue.
-  * Developing a reproducer for developers.
   * Developing a work-around for users.
+  * Developing a reproducer for developers including any relevant user data files as well as approval, where appropriate for world access to such data.
   * Identifying a *low-hanging fruit* type issue and subsequently engaging in the *housekeeping* work to resolve it.
+  * Determining if the user's issue is known (e.g. an issue ticket already exists).
+  * Updating a known issue with new information from this user, perhaps adjusting labels on the issue or putting the issue back into the UN-reviewed state for further discussion at a VisIt_ project meeting.
   * Identifying and filing a new *product development* type issue ticket.

 To emphasize the last bullet above, *resolution* of a **Customer Response**